grow/grow/content/docs/index.md

 [TOC]

-You've reached the developer's guide for the Grow SDK.
+You've reached the developer's guide for Grow.
 This guide is intended to teach you all about the technical aspects of building web sites using Grow and to provide you with a constantly updated, living reference to the system.

 ## Getting Grow